 For starters, guests need not worry about getting drenched while staying in one of the 121 rooms, villas and suites.
 This is thanks to the property’s armada of electric buggies that will zip you around its vast grounds — though going on foot is the best way to take in the magnificent beauty that’s around you.

-The accommodation options at The Datai Langkawi are divided into three collections: The Canopy Collection, the Rainforest Collection, and The Beach Collection.
+The accommodation options at The Datai Langkawi is divided into three collections: The Canopy Collection, the Rainforest Collection, and The Beach Collection.
 The Canopy Collection starts from the Deluxe Room, going up to The Datai Suite and is housed in a multi-storey building.
 The Rainforest Collection comprises standalone villas nestled in the jungles while the Beach Collection is a string of villas, each with its own pool, that gets you as close to the beach as possible.

 We stayed at the Rainforest Villa, a 123 square-metre standalone raised on stilts, that’s in actuality, large enough to be the size of an entire city apartment.
 A handsome king-sized bed dressed in Egyptian cotton backed by a window sits on one side while a bookshelf stocked with relevant reads on local traditions, architecture, and culture sits on the other.